 Click here to view Chestnut’s Timetable

 Welcome back everyone!
-I hope you have all had an amazing summer and that everyone is feeling refreshed and ready to begin what will be a fun, engaging and ultimately rewarding year.
+I hope you have all had a wonderful Christmas break and are excited to begin a new term.
 Below is some information that you will find very useful about what we will be covering, within our curriculum, this term.

 The children are encouraged to read at home as much as possible (every night would be great!).
 This will enable them to build and consolidate important reading skills, such as: reading speed and fluency, ability to analyse texts and make inferences.
 Please sign your child’s Reading Record to show when your child has read.
 I will sign and write weekly, after each Guided Reading session.

 As well as regular reading, the children should be practising their times tables often.

 Homework will be set on a Thursday or Friday and will be due in on a Friday.
 This will include:

 - Maths or English to reinforce and consolidate work that has been done in school.